harshaparida/Object_detection_using-YOLOv7/README.md

 # Object Detection using YOLOv7 🐱🐶🐰

 This project demonstrates the implementation of object detection using YOLOv7, showcasing the detection of three classes: cat, dog, and rabbit.
 This serves as an introductory project to highlight proficiency in utilizing YOLOv7 for object detection tasks.
+The file is in the google drive :- https://drive.google.com/drive/folders/1BlMULBbfc3UINUq1ZYK8Z59uSg97td1M?usp=drive_link

 ## Introduction 🚀